airbytehq/airbyte/docs/connector-development/config-based/overview.md

 # Config-based connectors overview

 The goal of this document is to give enough technical specifics to understand how config-based connectors work.
-When you're ready to start building a connector, you can start with [the tutorial](../0-getting-started.md) or dive into the [reference documentation](https://airbyte-cdk.readthedocs.io/en/latest/api/airbyte_cdk.sources.declarative.html)
+When you're ready to start building a connector, you can start with [the tutorial](../../../config-based/tutorial/0-getting-started.md) or dive into the [reference documentation](https://airbyte-cdk.readthedocs.io/en/latest/api/airbyte_cdk.sources.declarative.html)

+## Overview

+Config-based connectors work by parsing a YAML configuration describing the Source, then running the configured connector using a Python backend.

+The process then submits HTTP requests to the API endpoint, and extracts records out of the response.

 ## Source